kalpak44/craftify-sandbox/craftify-app/README.md

 # Craftify UI - React Vite Project

-This project is the frontend user interface for the Craftify Sandbox platform.
-It connects to the Craftify backend API and provides a modern, interactive web experience.
+This project is the frontend user interface for the Craftify API platform.

 ## Prerequisites